Techtonica/curriculum/command-line/command-line-interface.md

 List of basic commands

 	pwd - print working directory
-	hostname - my computer’s network name
-	mkdir - make directory
 	cd - change directory
+	echo - print some arguments
 	ls - list directory
-	rmdir -remove directory
-	pushd - push directory
-	popd - pop directory
 	cp - copy a file or directory
 	mv - move or rename a file or directory less - page through
+	more - page through (alternate)
+	history - see previous commands from this shell head - print the start
+	tail - print the end
+	mkdir - make directory
+	rmdir - remove directory
+	grep - find things inside files
 	cat - print the whole file
-	xargs - execute arguments
-	find - find files
-	grep - find things inside files
-	cut - remove sections from each line of files awk - pattern-directed scanning and processing language sed - stream editor for filtering and transforming text man - read a manual page
-	apropos - find what man page is appropriate env - look at your environment
+	man - read a manual page for a program env - look at your environment
-	echo - print some arguments
-	export - export/set a new environment variable exit - exit the shell
+	export - export/set a new environment variable which - see path to a program exit - exit the shell
-	sudo - become a super user root (DANGER - only use when necessary chmod - change permission modifiers
-	chown -  change ownership

 Mini-Lessons

 	Try a simple command.
 Type “pwd”
-	You should see your working directory: Users/username Start typing a command, then double tap Tab to see autocomplete options.
+	You should see your working directory: `Users/username` Start typing a command, then tap Tab to see autocomplete options.
 	The file processing commands would be more fun with sample data, particularly structured e.g. CSV, PSV.

 ### Guided Practice